 FAQ

-Hot honey is simply honey infused with chili peppers, so it's sweet with a little bit of heat.
-If you don't have any, you can use regular honey, but you'll miss out on that spicy kick.
-Another option is to stir a pinch of cayenne or chili flakes into your honey to get a similar effect.
+Hot honey is honey infused with chili peppers, giving it a sweet and spicy flavor.
+If you don't have any on hand, you can use regular honey or stir a pinch of cayenne pepper into honey for a similar effect.

 Storage